AI Summary

 Do you want to send email to WordPress users from your admin dashboard?
 It’s actually quite simple to use WordPress for sending emails to your registered users.

-This can be useful if you have a membership site and want to send email announcements or other updates to your site members.
+This can be useful if you have a membership site and want to send email announcements or other updates to the registered members of your site.

 When Should You Send Email to WordPress Users?

 WordPress automatically sends transactional emails to your customers like order receipts and password reset links.
 But you can also send mass emails to your entire list of users from WordPress.
-While this isn’t a recommended practice, it’s a good option to have in case you don’t have a proper email list maintained in an email marketing service.

 If your website allows users to register, learning how to email users right from your WordPress dashboard is always an important skill.
 You may want to send emails about new product updates, changes to your website, or other important announcements.